voilajsx/flux/docs/FLUX_FEATURE_SPEC.md

 **Name Consistency:**

-- `blueprint.name` = `agent.feature` = `implementation.feature`
+- `requirements.name` = `instructions.feature` = `specification.feature`

 **Story-to-Endpoint Mapping:**

-- Each user story should map to specific endpoints in implementation.json
+- Each user story should map to specific endpoints in specification.json
-- Agent tasks should cover all endpoints defined in implementation.json
+- Agent tasks should cover all endpoints defined in specification.json

 **Version Alignment:**